 Infection with the SARS-CoV-2 virus, which causes COVID-19, triggers a local immune response.
-White blood cells infiltrate the tissue, causing the excessive production of reactive oxygen species (ROS).
+White blood cells infiltrate the tissue, causing the

 Increased levels of ROS cause hydrogen peroxide to accumulate in tissues, leading to tissue damage, hyperinflammation, and increased viral replication.
 ROS further promote cytokine release.